-The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
-The company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the company's past history of collections, customer's credit-worthiness, existing market conditions as well as forward looking estimates at the end of each reporting period.
+The loss allowances of financial assets are based on assumptions about risk of default and expected timing of collection.
+The company uses judgement and estimates in making these assumptions and selecting the inputs to the impairment calculation, based on the company's past history of collections, customer's credit-worthiness, existing market conditions as well as forward looking estimates at the end of each reporting period.